docsforadobe/after-effects-scripting-guide/docs/items/footageitem.md

 **Description**

 The footage source, an object that contains all of the settings related to that footage item, including those that are normally accessed through the Interpret Footage dialog box.
 The attribute is read-only.
-To change its value, call one of the FootageItem “replace” methods.
+To change its value, call one of the FootageItem "replace" methods.
 See the [FootageSource object](../sources/footagesource.md#footagesource), and its three types:

 - [SolidSource object](../sources/solidsource.md#solidsource)
 - [FileSource object](../sources/filesource.md#filesource)